How to Make Butter Toffee

 Butter Toffee with Roasted Almonds and Fleur de Sel – The Traditional

 I love nuts, so this is my favorite version.
-The roasted almonds with the deep, dark chocolate and a little fleur de sel are what I picture when I imagine the perfect toffee experience.
+The roasted almonds, deep, dark chocolate, and a little fleur de sel are what I picture when I imagine the perfect toffee experience.
 Just imagine crumbling a few pieces of this crunchy butter toffee over a big bowl of ice cream. 🙌 Do you need anything else in life?

 How to make butter toffee

 Toffee is a science, so the ingredients don’t vary much.
-Again, the quality of the ingredients determines the amazingness of this toffee in the end.
+Again, the quality of the ingredients determines the amazingness of this toffee.

 This butter toffee recipe is super simple and will make you look like a classically trained confectioner, but read through the entire recipe before getting started.

-For the toffee, you will need one particular piece of equipment: a candy thermometer (this is the one I use (affiliate link)).
+You will need one piece of equipment for the toffee: a candy thermometer (this is the one I use (affiliate link)).
 Luckily, candy thermometers are relatively inexpensive.

 Step-by-Step Instructions

-4. Use a whisk (or a wooden spoon, but definitely no plastic) to stir the mixture.
+- Use a whisk (or a wooden spoon, but no plastic) to stir the mixture.
 Keep it at a low boil.
 It should be bubbling but not too fast.

-7. Use an offset spatula to spread the toffee.
-Let the butter toffee cool until the toffee is completely hard at room temperature.
-Use a lint-free paper towel to blot off any excess oil.
+- Spread the toffee using an offset spatula.
+Let the butter toffee cool until it is completely hard at room temperature.
+Blot off any excess oil with a lint-free paper towel.

-8. While the toffee is cooling, melt the chocolate chips.
-You can melt the chocolate in a double boiler OR by microwaving the chocolate on high for 30 seconds.
+- While the toffee is cooling, melt the chocolate chips.
+You can melt the chocolate in a double boiler or microwave it on high for 30 seconds at a time.
 Stir occasionally.

 Pictorial Guide